Dirndl: Evolution as a fashion style (1870s–1930s)

 In 1930, the Wallach brothers supplied the stage costumes for the operetta The White Horse Inn (Im weißen Rössl).
-The romantic comedy presented an idyllic picture of the Austrian Alps and had long runs in cities like Berlin, Vienna, Munich, London, Paris and New York.
-Inspired by the lively innkeeper heroine, the dirndl became an international fashion phenomenon, always with an apron and usually with deep décolletage.
+The romantic comedy presented an idyllic picture of the Austrian Alps and had long runs in cities including Berlin, Vienna, Munich, London, Paris and New York.
+Inspired by the resolute innkeeper heroine, the dirndl became an international fashion phenomenon, always with an apron and usually with deep décolletage.
 This widespread adoption was helped along by a general 1930s trend to a silhouette which matched the folk costume: full skirts, higher hemlines, broader shoulders and tailored waists.

 The dirndl was also promoted through the Trapp Family Singers, who wore dirndls during their performance at the Salzburg Festival (1936), and later on their worldwide tours.
 In addition, the film Heidi, with Shirley Temple in the lead role, became a hit in 1937.
 By that year, the dirndl was considered a 'must' in the wardrobe of every fashionable American woman.